icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 - [What is a NoSQL Database?
 Learn By Writing One In Python](https://jeffknupp.com/blog/2014/09/01/what-is-a-nosql-database-learn-by-writing-one-in-python/) - Excellent tutorial in learning NoSQL vs RDBMS through building a toy database using Python.
 - [Dynamo vs Cassandra : Systems Design of NoSQL Databases](https://sujithjay.com/data-systems/dynamo-cassandra/) - Blog post comparing and constrating system designs of two well known NoSQL databases.
+- [Why you should build your own NoSQL database](https://medium.com/@marceloboeira/why-you-should-build-your-own-nosql-database-9bbba42039f5) - Brief overview of NoSQL databases and the spectrum of schema, along with a very basic implementation of a NoSQL database using the Crystal programming language.

 ## License